 The success of the goals of this Plan depends on being able to tap into the many voices of the city and weave their ideas, viewpoints, and thoughts into a common vision.
-Outreach and engagement are critical to reach a broad consensus of the diverse people who live and work in the city.
-Meeting the goal of an inclusive process means creating multiple opportunities to get involved.
+Outreach and engagement were critical to reach a broad consensus of the diverse people who live and work in the city.
+Meeting the goal of an inclusive process meant creating multiple opportunities to get involved.
 The planning team developed several communication tools and forums to ensure meaningful community involvement that would form the backbone of the plan.

 A Project Management Team was convened to oversee the process and act as an instrument to guide the development of the plan.
 Project Team Members were made up of city staff and the Atlanta Regional Commission.
-During every subsequent update, a Steering Committee was formed with elected officials, community representatives, and economic development professionals that provided feedback and served as ambassadors of the plan.
-Additionally, an open house, survey, and several public meetings were held to engage community members in a variety of ways throughout the planning process.
+A Steering Committee was formed with elected officials, community representatives, and economic development professionals that provided feedback and served as ambassadors of the plan.
+An Open House was held to get feedback on the planning process that was attended by over 150 community members.